-The dependent variables are binary, therefore logit or probit models might be used.
-Yet, a Hausmann test procedure suggests fixed-effects with our data set.
-It is known that logit and probit models can be inconsistent when estimated with large fixed effects (Greene, 2012).
-Accordingly, by following the literature (Bahar et al., 2018; Xiao, Boschma, and M. Anderson, 2018; Farinha et al., 2019; Balland, Boschma, et al., 2019), we use linear probability model (LPM) to estimate the following specification at the industry-region level for four overlapping periods of three-years12.
+The dependent variables are binary; therefore, logistic, probit, and linear probability (LPM) models can be used.
+The Hausman test procedure12 suggests fixed effects with our data set.
+It is known that logistic and probit models can be inconsistent when estimated with large fixed effects (Greene, 2012).
+Accordingly, by following the literature (Bahar et al., 2018; Xiao et al., 2018; Farinha et al., 2019; Balland et al., 2019), we use LPM to estimate the following specification at the industry-region level for four overlapping periods of three-years13.